-Her Wikipedia page introduces her in this way: “Alexia Sloane is a British synaesthetic blind composer and poet.
+The Wikipedia page reads as follows: “Alexia Sloane is a British synaesthetic blind composer and poet.
 She was the winner of the 2016 Cambridge Young Composer of the Year competition and also one of seven winners of the Classic FM/Royal Philharmonic Society 25th Birthday Commissions in 2017.

 Whilst Sloane was born fully sighted, at the age of 2, she was found to have an optic nerve glioma and she subsequently lost her eyesight completely in spite of a lengthy chemotherapy treatment lasting 18 months.

 Sloane began composing seriously when she was 12.
 Common themes that run through her compositions are those of nature, philosophy and psychology, taking much inspiration from Buddhist, environmental and synaesthetic imagery.”

 All our Student Visioneers are growing-up so quickly, and so too with Alexia, whose self-description on Twitter reads as follows “Gay, non-binary, female-assigned Buddhist who composes using Braille music notation… Well, what can I say, you gotta tick those diversity boxes right?
 Just a gentle reminder that my pronouns are they/them.
 I realise it can be a tricky switch, & thank you so much to everyone who is already using the right language – but there have been a few slips recently, & I just wanted to make sure everyone was on the same page”